-Summer Academy Course; Dates: July 8-18 MTWRF on campus; Lab held in Rowell 113; July 20-August 2 online; Non-residential High School students only; Continuing & Distance Education Dean's Ofc Permission only, Please contact 802-656-2085; Cross listed with HLTH 095 Z1; Lab Fee: $50.00; For tuition and fee information please use this link: www.uvm.edu/~summer/precollege/summer-academy/tuition-fees/
+Summer Academy Course; This course has a live synchronous component daily from 11am to 12:15am EST daily; Dates: July 6 - 30, 2021; Non-residential High School students only; Fee: $50.00; Continuing & Distance Education Dean's Ofc Permission only, Please contact 802-656-2085 For tuition and fee information please use this link: www.uvm.edu/~summer/precollege/summer-academy/tuition-fees/

 Medical laboratory science professionals are vital healthcare detectives, competent in the collection, processing and analysis of biological specimens, the performance of lab procedures, the maintenance of instruments, and relating lab findings to common diseases/conditions that assist physicians in patient diagnosis and treatment, as well as in disease monitoring or prevention.
 This course has been designed to introduce students to the field of Medical Laboratory Science.
-The course combines lecture and laboratory practice, to allow students to demonstrate professionalism and interpersonal skills while achieving competence with common laboratory procedures.
-Students will be given the opportunity to demonstrate knowledge in making solutions, using aseptic techniques, and handing laboratory equipment.
-For the online section of the course, students will be assigned case studies, which will include case history presented, clinical signs and symptoms, initial and additional laboratory testing and data, relevant test methodologies employed and accurate interpretation of results.
+The course combines lecture and laboratory practice, to allow students to demonstrate professionalism and interpersonal skills while achieving competence with common laboratory procedures virtually.
+As an online course, students will be assigned with lectures and laboratory assignments towards the beginning of the course and will be assigned case studies, that are related to the acquired knowledge, during the latter half of the course.
+Cases will include case history presented, clinical signs and symptoms, initial and additional laboratory testing and data, relevant test methodologies employed and accurate interpretation of results.

 to on Monday, Tuesday, Wednesday, Thursday and Friday